ZixeSea/ServerStats/HOW_TO_INSTALL.md

 * Step 4: Do the "I'm not a robot" thing.

 # Step 2 (Start the setup)
-After you have added the bot you need to set it up.
+After you have added the bot you need to set it up or wait until someone joins or leaves.

 ![image](https://cdn.discordapp.com/attachments/527152500139229204/544607298266464286/Naamloos.png)

+* Auto: If you don't run the setup and the bot has the right permissions then the bot will automatically run the setup of someone joins or leaves.
 * Step 1: Type in the chat: s/setup (after the command you will get a message if there is a error or if the bot is done).

 # You can also change the display text use this: